-As Wales’ first National Park and the third most popular National Park in Britain, Snowdonia is something special.
+Wales’ first National Park and one of the country’s most popular destinations, Snowdonia is something special.
 It stretches over 827 square miles of unspoilt scenery with rocky mountains, clear lakes and thick forests.
 It has plants and insects you won’t find anywhere else in the world.
 And at the heart of it is Snowdon, the highest mountain in Wales.

 A scenic Snowdonia road trip

-When the sun shines in Snowdonia, you have to get out among it all – however you can.
+When the sun shines in Snowdonia, you have to get out there – however you can.
 Ideally we’d have had a couple of days to climb Snowdon and hike the mountains, or even a day for a shorter walk.
 But all we had was a car and a few hours.
-After a bit of research I came up with a Snowdonia road trip taking in some of the National Park’s most scenic drives.
+And after some research I came up with a Snowdonia road trip taking in some of the National Park’s most scenic drives.